brotkrueml/typo3-matomo-integration/Documentation/Introduction/Index.rst

 ================

 The extension integrates `Matomo Analytics`_ easily into TYPO3.
-The extension supports features of Matomo 4, so it is recommended to use a current Matomo version.
+The extension supports Matomo 4 and 5.

 The extension takes the
 :ref:`Content Security Policy (CSP) <t3coreapi:content-security-policy>` into